Mizux/li-ov4689/ov5640_exposure/README.md

 ```sh
 exposure_absolute (int)    : min=1 max=400 step=0 default=20
 ```
+aka
+* minimum exposure: 1
+* maximum exposure: 400 /!\ (why ?)
+* step: 0 /!\ (must be strictly positif!)
+* default: 20 /!\

 ## Expected
 ```sh
 exposure_absolute (int)    : min=0 max=65536 step=1 default=32
 ```
+aka
+* minimum exposure: 0
+* maximum exposure: 65536 (i.e. 0xFFFF)
+* step: 1
+* default: 32 (aka 0x20 cf. DataSheet)

-Range has been determined according to the Omnivision Datasheet.It is critical for our use case to be able to use the smallest exposure configuration and having a fine grain on exposure control.
+Range has been determined according to the Omnivision Datasheet.
+It is critical for our use case to be able to use the smallest exposure configuration and having a fine grain on exposure control.

 # Annexe
 ## DataSheet OV5640